Content Warning – Nudity

 ‘He would never start a fire that could hurt innocent people.
 He loathes everything about “casualties”.’

-‘So you mean it was an accident, and he… Oh my God!’
+‘So, you mean it was an accident, and he… Oh my God!’
 She slaps a hand in front of her mouth, feeling her knees go weak.

 ‘Booker Singleton, dear.
 Booker Singleton,’ Esme Curley corrects her.

-‘But I saw the list!
+‘But we saw the list!
 There were lots of names!’
 Taïga exclaims.

 Esme Curley looks disapprovingly at them with pursed lips, tut-tutting.

 Teddy leans closer towards Taïga and continues, ‘Uh-huh.
 Including my dad’s.’
 He shakes his head.
-‘I was just happy to know he was still alive, but you know my bro, he started to seriously plan a rescue mission as soon as he learned where he was kept…’ He closes his eyes and grabs Taïga’s arm to make her stay as the others follow Mrs. Curley out of the room.
-‘And now this.
-I don’t know what to make out of it!’
+‘I was just happy to know he was still alive, but you know my bro, he started to seriously plan a rescue mission as soon as he learned where he was kept.’

 Suddenly Teddy breaks down.
 Taïga puts her arm tentatively around his shoulders, and he doesn’t resist when she pulls him closer.